keithmburu/courses/2020-compling/labs/lab0.md

 If you do not already have one, request a [GitHub Student Developer Pack](https://education.github.com/pack).
 If you do not wish to sign up for this, let me know, and we will find an alternative arrangement.

-## Extra
+## More Local Setup

-If you'd like to create an environment more amenable to working on your personal computer, you can do the following on your local machine.
+If you'd like to create an environment more amenable to working on your personal computer, you can do the following on your local machine, but it is not required.

+Unless you intend to do all of your written work on a service such as Overleaf, I highly recommend installing LaTeX and downloading [Typora](http://typora.io) or [Mark Text](https://marktext.app/).

 ### macOS